IgorMundstein/WinMemoryCleaner/README.md

 ### Auto optimization

 - `Every X hours` - The optimization will run by period.
-0h disables it.
+0h turns it off.
 - `When free memory is below X percent` - The optimization will run if free memory is below the specified percentage.
-0% disables it.
+0% turns it off.

 ### Hotkey